 I honestly did not know it existed until recently.
 So I decided to do a little digging to find out more.

 It’s not surprising that wedding insurance is gaining in popularity.
-The average wedding cost in 2012 was nearly $27,000.
+The average wedding cost last year was nearly $27,000.
 That’s a lot of cash.
 And a big financial risk if something goes wrong.

 What is Wedding Insurance and what does it Cover?

 Wedding insurance covers you on losses in the event that you lose your non-recoverable deposits and purchases if covered circumstances beyond your control cause you to cancel or postpone your event or spend additional money.

 What kind of things could be out of your control?

 Well, let’s say a tornado or fire takes destroys the location you were going to have your wedding – that was pretty much out of your control, and it would likely lead to you having to cancel your event.